fwilleke80/com_audioarchive/README.md

 templates/<template>/html/layouts/com_audioarchive/player/unified.php
 ```

 The override is used by archive rows and cards, clip detail pages, Audio Archive modules, and content-plugin embeds.
-When no override exists, Audio Archive uses its bundled component layout.
+When no override exists, Punga Audio Archive uses its bundled component layout.

 The administrator clip preview uses the same bundled player renderer, but the site-template override above does not currently replace the backend preview layout.